 Your doctor may tell you what they saw before you leave.
-If biopsy samples are taken, it will take about a week for the results to come back.
+If biopsy samples are taken, it will take about 2 weeks for the results to come back.

 Are there side-effects / risks?

-Your nose and throat may feel a bit sore for a day or so after the test.
+Your nose and throat may feel a bit sore for a day or so after the test and you may have a hoarse voice for a few days.
+You may have a dry mouth for several hours after the procedure.
 You may also cough up some blood the next day if you had a biopsy during the test.